-- PNCRD V-DOS47 co-funding program.
-Subsidized amounts may be drawn in advance or on a reimbursement basis, with (2)varying criteria and timelines for justification of claims being made by the Company's subsidiary.
-Of the \$5,266,000 in total future commitments towards this program, the Company is projecting that a total of approximately \$2,543,000 will be reimbursed by the PNCRD.
-The Agreement may be terminated by either party upon one month's written notice clearly spelling out the reasons for which the Agreement is being terminated.
-In certain cases of termination, the Subsidiary may be obligated to return the received financial support in full within fourteen days of the day notice is served, with interest.
-As at October 31.
-2019, the Company has received subsidies from the PNCRD of approximately \$1,448,000. - The Company has Contract Manufacturing Organization supplier agreements related to its L-DOS47 program, all of which (3)are inter-dependant with the manufacturing of L-DOS47. - The Company has Collaborative Research Organization agreements relating to its L-DOS47 program.
-(4) - Represents future minimum royalties.
-(5) - The Company amended a financial advisory agreement effective July 2, 2018 which includes a termination clause which (6) requires a ninety-day written notice (also see RELATED PARTY TRANSACTIONS section above). - The Company is committed to pay \$40,000 under three facility lease agreements with lease terms up to 12 months.
-(7)
+(2) The Company has Contract Manufacturing Organization supplier agreements related to its L-DOS47 program, all of which are inter-dependant with the manufacturing of L-DOS47.

+(3) The Company has Collaborative Research Organization agreements relating to its L-DOS47 program.

+(4) Represents future minimum royalties.

+(5) The Company amended a financial advisory agreement dated July 2, 2018 which includes a termination clause which requires a ninety-day written notice (also see RELATED PARTY TRANSACTIONS section above).

+(6) The Company is committed to pay \$27,000 under three facility lease agreements.